Folkwise-io/MintbeanplatformV3-backend/README.md

 ### Email

-All application emails are sent via a queue system stored in the `scheudledEmails` table in the database.
+All application emails are sent via a queue system stored in the `scheduledEmails` table in the database.
 The queue should be periodically checked (by cron job) for emails that need to be sent, and those emails built and dispatched.

 The `scheduledEmails` table provides instructions for how to build an email and resolve it's recipients.
 Here are the important fields(\* = not nullable):